 With a chai tea in one hand and a handful of dirt in the other, I decided it was time to take a stab at the sore eye in the room and not neglect it any longer.
-Who knew that a Saturday morning would be the perfection conditions for a two-in-one gardening and marketing lesson!?
+Who knew that a Saturday morning would be the perfect conditions for a two-in-one gardening and marketing lesson!?

 I couldn’t overlook the twice-used plastic grocery bag any longer.
 The 50 bare root strawberry plants that were housed in the bag weren’t going to grow legs — roots possibly, but definitely not legs — and immerse themselves into the soil.
 If I were to have any chance on tasting the freshness of their homegrown sweetness in the thick of the summer’s heat, I had to face the challenge head on and figure out how in the world to wake them up.